SStruye/fv1_dev/readme.md

 # FV1 dev board
-the FV1 is a widely used reverb I2C that is programmable.
+the FV1 is a widely used reverb/effect I2C that is programmable.
 I build a dev board around it for use as a guitar pedal design platform. <br>

 the devboard provides: